Valik3201/contacts-rest-api/readme.md

 - **Mongoose**: A MongoDB object modeling tool designed to work in an asynchronous environment.
 Mongoose provides a straightforward way to define schemas, perform CRUD operations, and perform data validation.
 - **JWT (JSON Web Tokens)**: A compact, URL-safe means of representing claims to be transferred between two parties.
 JWTs are widely used for authentication and authorization in stateless applications, providing a secure and efficient way to manage user sessions.
 - **bcrypt**: A library to help you hash passwords securely. bcrypt is a popular choice for password hashing due to its resistance to brute-force attacks and its adjustable computational cost, making it suitable for varying security requirements.
+- **Multer:** A middleware for handling multipart/form-data, used for uploading files in Node.js applications.
+- **Jimp:** An image processing library for Node.js, used for resizing and manipulating images.

 ### Why MongoDB?